 Solitary bees are non-stinging and live and work by themselves.
 They don’t make honey or live in a hive, which makes them non-aggressive and very easy to care for.
 They gather their own food, find their own nests and lay their own eggs.
-Some bees will return to nature and utilize holes made by birds or insects to lay their eggs and others prefer to lay their eggs in the provided nesting blocks.
+Their mandibles aren’t strong enough to chew wood, so they utilize holes made by birds or insects to lay their eggs and others prefer to lay their eggs in the provided nesting blocks.
 In the fall, once the developing bees have spun their protective cocoons, hosts mail back their nesting blocks to RMB.
-The nesting blocks and bee cocoons are thoroughly cleaned and sorted to eliminate pests, including Houdini flies, that are a threat to native bee species.
+The nesting blocks and bee cocoons are thoroughly cleaned and sorted to eliminate pests, including pollen mites, chalkbrood and Houdini flies, that are a threat to native bee species.
 After all cocooned bees are cleaned, they are safely stored in hibernation over winter.The following spring, healthy bees are returned to backyard gardens and sent to farmers across the U.S. to help them produce more food such as apples, blueberries, pears, cherries and almonds.
 One third of the food we eat is pollinated by bees, so you help farmers make more food and reduce the stressful workload placed on honeybee colonies when they work alongside solitary bees.

 Please subscribe to our Solitary Bee Community Newsletter and join our BEE-I-P (VIP) elite!
 Learn about solitary bees and how to care for them, get informed on when to pre-order your mason and leafcutter bees and receive coupons and sneak peaks before we let everyone else know.